 - Healing Hands: She tends to the Father after the Son injured him.
 She also revives and cures Ahsoka with her last strength.

 - Heroic Sacrifice: First by taking a dagger to the back to save the Father and again by sacrificing what little power she has left to save Ahsoka.

 - Holy Halo: She visibly glows in both her humanoid and griffin forms.
 Fitting, considering that she's the light side incarnate.
 The glow disappears after her death.

 - Humanoid Abomination: An arguably heroic example; the Daughter is the light side given form and substance, but she usually appears in a humanoid form.

 - In the Back: The Son plunged the Dagger of Mortis into her back.

-- Light 'em Up: She's the embodiment of the Light Side.
+- Light 'em Up: She's the embodiment of the light side.

-- Mythology Gag: She's voiced by Adrienne Wilkinson, who also voiced Maris Brood in The Force Unleashed—a Fallen Hero who tried to defeat Starkiller (who shares his voice actor with the Son) to avenge her master, who he had killed.
+- Mythology Gag: She's voiced by Adrienne Wilkinson, who also voiced Maris Brood in The Force Unleashed—a Fallen Hero who tried to defeat Starkiller (who shares his voice actor with the Son) to avenge her master, whom he had killed.